-Google Reader was the most mourned Google product of all times.
-When it was discontinued back in the day, for many people, RSS as a standard for news aggregiation died with it.
-For a while, there was no web-based killer app replacement, and slowly, the many organge, wifiesque RSS symbols disappeared, often together with the feeds they tried to advertise.
+Google Reader was probably the most mourned Google product of all times.
+When it was discontinued back in the day, for many people RSS as a standard for news aggregiation died with it.
+For a while, there was no web-based killer app replacement, and slowly, the many orange, wifiesque RSS symbols that once were ubiquious on websites large and small disappeared, often together with the feeds they tried to advertise.

 Evil tounges may say this was exactly what Google intended to do, because RSS made people surf aimlessly /less/, and thus lowered ad revenue.